-Italian food recipes include homemade marinara sauce made from fresh ripe tomatoes.
+Italian food recipes will include homemade marinara sauce made from fresh ripe tomatoes.

-Italian food recipes will also include many traditional and popular Italian foods such as pizza which are usually thin crusts with toppings that can differ greatly from the American version of pizza.
+Italian pizza crusts are usually thin with toppings that can differ greatly from the American version of pizza.

 And the Italian experience would not be complete without the well known traditional Italian dessert called Tiramisu.

 I think most people just associate Italy with pizza and pasta dishes.
 And it's true that Italians love these foods!

 Italian food recipes will vary from region to region.
 Almost

 Italian cuisine has been influenced by cultures such as Greek, Roman, Arabic, and Jewish cultures.
-And this could explain the

 vast array of recipes and cooking styles.

-It usually consists of some sort of coffee drink such as cappuccino and a biscuit or bread.
+It usually consists of some sort of coffee drink like cappuccino and a biscuit or bread.
 And sometimes fresh fruit.

-Lunch: is typically the largest meal of the day for Italians and various courses can be eaten during what can sometimes be a 3 hour lunch.
+Lunch is typically the largest meal of the day for Italians and various courses can be eaten during what can sometimes be a 3 hour lunch.

 Meats or seafood, cheese, pasta or pizza, sandwiches, risotto, bread, salads, and fresh fruits or dessert can be eaten during lunch time.